mas-cli/mas/README.md

 </summary>

-Each application in the Mac App Store has a unique integer app identifier (ADAM ID) & a unique text app identifier (bundle ID). mas commands accept either form of app ID as arguments.
+Each application in the App Store has a unique integer app identifier (ADAM ID) & a unique text app identifier (bundle ID). mas commands accept either form of app ID as arguments.

 `mas search` & `mas list` can be used to find the ADAM IDs of apps.

 Alternatively, to find an app's ADAM ID:

-1. Find the app in the Mac App Store
+1. Find the app in the App Store
 2. Select `Share` > `Copy Link`
 3. Extract the ADAM ID from the URL.
    - e.g., extract ADAM ID `497799835` from the URL for Xcode (<https://apps.apple.com/us/app/xcode/id497799835?mt=12>)